LAY ASIDE EVERY WEIGHT

 While our cloud of witnesses may not be visible to us like the visible cloud of witnesses or spectators at the Olympic Games, yet their records, stories and testimonies are clearly presented in the Bible for our learning, encouragement, comfort and hope along the race.

-The testimonies of the victorious saints of old are a valid proof to those of us coming behind them in the Christian race that it is possible to live uprightly, justly, blamelessly, or righteously in the midst of a crooked and perverse generation (Phil.
+The testimonies of the victorious saints of old are a valid proof to the believers coming behind them in the Christian race that it is possible to live uprightly, justly, blamelessly, or righteously in the midst of a crooked and perverse generation (Phil.
 2:15, 1 Thess.
 2:10, Heb.
 11:5).

-What are the spiritual rules governing the Christian race that every Christian must carefully observe and follow in order to finish the race well and obtain the crown?
+What are the spiritual rules governing the Christian race that every Christian must carefully observe and follow in order to finish the race successfully and obtain the crown?

 Let us consider them one after another.